 For students who have significant disabilities, ASD supports special education programs and services that allow for highly specialized intensive teaching and opportunities for inclusion with same-aged, general education peers and are supported by related services including occupational therapy, physical therapy, and speech and/or language therapy.

-The Armstrong School District (ASD) provides a full continuum of special education programs and services that include K-12 learning support, emotional support, life-skills support and autistic support.
-Each program is supported by related services in areas such as occupational therapy, physical therapy, and speech and/or language support.
-Programs and services exist at both the elementary and secondary levels and may range from supportive, inclusive services to self-contained classrooms for students who exhibit mental retardation, specific learning disabilities, emotional disturbance, visual impairment, hearing impairment, physical disabilities, orthopedic impairment, traumatic brain injury and other health impairment.
-Special education programs and services in the ASD aim to provide students with as much help and targeted intervention as needed.
-Students with disabilities are supported in the general education setting with non-disabled peers to the fullest extent possible.
-The Response to Intervention model of service delivery provides students early intervening services, targeted interventions and a three-tiered approach to instruction that increases in intensity depending upon the need of the student.
-The ASD utilizes evidence-based interventions and programs to support students at all tiers.
+Programs and services exist at both the elementary and secondary levels and may range from supportive, inclusive services to self-contained classrooms for students who exhibit intellectual disabilities, specific learning disabilities, emotional disturbance, visual impairment, hearing impairment, physical disabilities, orthopedic impairment, traumatic brain injury and other health impairments.
+Special education programs and services in the ASD aim to provide students with as much help and targeted intervention as needed in the least restrictive environment.

 To assure that all students are college and/or career ready, ASD has made a commitment to supporting successful post secondary transitions for special education students.
 Special education teams including the transition coordinator work with families and students in order to ensure that options are presented and explored.